Skip to content

 A developer runs: copilot -p "Migrate the users table to add a new required column with no default"

-With a critic: The critic reviews the plan and flags: "Required column with no default will fail on existing rows — backfill step missing between ALTER TABLE and constraint enforcement."
+With a critic, the critic reviews the plan and flags a problem: "Required column with no default will fail on existing rows — backfill step missing between ALTER TABLE and constraint enforcement."
 Execution is blocked.
-The planner revises the plan to include the backfill step before the constraint is applied.
+The planner revises the plan to add the backfill step before the constraint is applied.

 The error is caught before a single query runs.